Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 So, how does this humble mineral actually prevent tooth decay?
 To understand its magic, let's break it down into three key actions:

 1. Strengthening Enamel: Fluoride binds to the minerals already present in your enamel, creating a more robust structure called fluorapatite.
-This makes your teeth less vulnerable to acidic erosion.

 Sources of Fluoride in the UK